himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 <div class="caption">Setting Credentials</div>

 In the **Source Code Management** section of the configuration, select the *Git* option.
-Then, enter the repo's url (I did ssh url) for the *Repository URL* box.
-For *Credentals*, click *Add* if they aren't already setup.
-Select *SSH Username with private key* for *Kind*, `jenkins` for the *Username*.
+Then, enter the repo's url for the *Repository URL* box (I did the ssh url).
+For *Credentals*, select *Add* to configure a new credential.
+Select *SSH Username with private key* for *Kind*, use `jenkins` for the *Username*.

-More options can for the source control can be added here, but this should be the minimum setup required.
-Again, for any of this to work public keys for the `jenkins` user on the jenkins server must be generated, and added as a deployment key on Github.
+More source control options can be configured, but this should be the minimum setup required. *Again, for this to work public keys for the `jenkins` user on the jenkins server must be generated, and added as a deployment key on Github.*

 #### Build Trigger

 Under the **Build Triggers** section, select *Poll SCM*.
-Without adding any schedule parameters, it will just pull each time it detect a new commit.
+Without adding any schedule parameters, it will trigger each time a new commit is detected.
 This is what we want.

 #### Build Step

 In the **Build** section, click **Add build step**, and select **Execute shell**.
 This is where we can add the shell commands to build the website with hugo.
+Add the following command to the box (don't forget to change the url):

 ```bash
 hugo -D -F -b "http://10.1.1.77" -d public
 ```

-The `-D` tells hugo to include all draft posts, while the `-F` flag has it include all posts with a future date.
+The `-D` flag tells hugo to include all draft posts, while the `-F` flag has it include all posts with a future date.
 The `-b` flag sets the url for the generated website.
 This sould the be url or ip address of the nginx server setup previously.
 Lastly, the `-d` flag tells hugo to